Tsarpf/Tsatter/README.md

 ####Probably running the newest version here: http://tsatter.com
 ####You can also join the same channels by connecting to tsatter.com using your favorite IRC-client

+###Features
+- Linking to messages by clicking timestamp (grab the link from the url bar).
+Going through the link automatically loads the relevant channel and jumps to the linked message
+- Infinite scrolling for channels, images, and messages
+- Too-large-image detection
+- Server downloads and minifies images on another process (efficient especially on multicore systems)

 #####Development/deployment works best on Linux.
 On Windows there's an outdated vagrant configuration that needs some work and on MacOSX it might need a bit of toying with super user privileges etc.